jsadler2/usgs_zarr_blog/usgs_zarr_blog.md

 get data from NWIS from all stations:

 ### Comparison 2: Data write, read, and storage (Zarr vs. Parquet vs CSV)
-Once I retrieved the data subset, I wrote this subset to a new Zarr store, a Parquet file, and a CSV file.
+Once I retrieved the data subset, I wrote this subset to a new Zarr store, a Parquet file, and a CSV file all on the S3 bucket.
 I recorded the time it took to write to each of these formats, to read from each, and the storage sizes of each.

 pseduo code:
 write subset to zarr: